 Cost: Room, board, special activity and transportation costs are paid by program scholarships through the generosity of ICT supporters.

-Deadlines: Application period is open from March 1 – April 3, 2017
+Deadlines: Application period is open until midnight Monday, April 2, 2018

 Timeline for Applicants